ssjshields/archetype-counter/.github/README.md

 ### Does this work with custom PokeMMO client themes?
 > Yes, it will work with all custom themes, but the monster nameplate text will be modified to be OCR compatible.

+> Client theme.xml, font values and graphical assets (AC folder) are inserted into the currently installed theme list

 ### How does the Counter work?
 > In a nutshell; it uses OCR and several other utilities to scan screenshots of monster names and compares them against a list

-> Client theme.xml, font values and graphical assets (AC folder) are inserted into the currently installed theme list

-> Utilities scripted with legacy [AutoHotKey 1.1.36.02](https://www.autohotkey.com/), packaged with PowerShell 5.1
+> Utilities scripted with [GDI+ standard library 1.45 by tic](https://www.autohotkey.com/boards/viewtopic.php?t=6517) and PowerShell 5.1 by AnonymousPoke

-> Monster nameplates processed using images passed through [Imagemagick](https://imagemagick.org/index.php)
+> Monster nameplates processed using images passed through an [Imagemagick](https://imagemagick.org/index.php) formula by realmadrid1809

 ### How are Eggs and Fossils tracked?
 > When the user retrieves them